jason-lieb/browser-interface/README.md

-# Obsidian Browser Interface Extension
+# Browser Interface

-A chrome extension that pairs with a [obsidian plugin](https://github.com/jason-lieb/obsidian-browser-interface-plugin) to manage your tabs in obsidian.
+A chrome extension that optionally pairs with a [obsidian plugin](https://github.com/jason-lieb/obsidian-browser-interface-plugin) to manage your tabs.

 This extension allows you to save all the tabs in a chrome window in markdown to a folder of your choice.
 The markdown is designed to be used with the Obsidian Browser Interface Plugin and other Obsidian plugins to display the tabs and reopen or delete them.